pipeyrunner/hide-seek/docs/seeking/matching_questions.md

 A street or path is considered to have ended when it aquires a different name.
 This includes changing from, say, "Jet Lag St. East" to "Jet Lag St. West"

-If a street or path is unnamed, it is considere to start or end wherever it has an intersection.
+If a street or path is unnamed, it is considered to start or end wherever it has an intersection.

 ### Administrative Divisions